Workforce and Team-Based Care

 1. Grow Faster

-WHA also championed proposals, modeled after the successful GME initiative above, to provide resources for rural hospitals seeking to increase training capacity for advanced practice clinicians and allied health professionals in rural communities.
+WHA also championed proposals, modeled after the successful GME initiative above, to provide resources for rural hospitals seeking to increase training capacity for advanced practice clinicians (APCs) and allied health professionals in rural communities.

-Download GME One-Pager
+Download the One-Pager

 2. Recruit, Retain and Protect